 "The Cat's Meow/The Bat's Kow Tow" (no stars) Awful Catwoman episode featuring pop singers Chad and Jeremy.
 Stanley Ralph Ross, who replaced Lorenzo Semple as main writer, seems to strive for slapstick situation comedy more in tune with the Marx Brothers than Batman, but Charles Hoffman and Stanford Sherman wrote the worst scripts.

 "The Puzzles are Coming/The Duo is Slumming" (no stars) Yes, they are slumming indeed.
 Another worthless episode with a pathetic villain.
 Puzzler was actually a Superman villain in the comic books.
-This was originally supposed to be a Riddler episode titled "A Penny For Your Riddles/They're Worth A Lot More" but I doubt even Frank Gorshin could have saved this one.
+This was originally supposed to be a Riddler episode titled "A Penny For Your Riddles/They're Worth A Lot More".
+While Frank Gorshin and a better cast Rocket would have made this episode more watchable, it is still a weak second season script.

 "The Sandman Cometh/The Catwoman Goeth" * Reportedly, the producers knew the series had been sinking to sad lows, and Adam West supposedly complained that the show was getting off track.
 Evident is that during the upcoming Summer they would only rerun a handful of second season episodes, and instead choose to rerun most of the first season episodes.
 So the producers hired Ellis St. Joseph to write this "phenomenal" script that was to return the series to its first season glory by going back to pop art adventure and leaving behind the sit-com camp it had settled into.
 But a higher power decreed that they needed another Catwoman episode (never mind that Julie Newmar was already dominating the season episode count), so this Sandman script was rewritten, and according to St. Joseph, ruined, stating his "masterpiece" ended up being one of the worst shows of the series.